pmonks/futbot/README.md

 # futbot

 A small [Discord](https://discord.com/) bot that provides football (soccer) competition information sourced from [football-data.org](https://www.football-data.org/).
-This bot was specifically designed and implemented for the [Referee Discord Server](https://discord.gg/FgUPVe).
+This bot was specifically designed and implemented for the [Referee Discord Server](https://discord.gg/FgUPVe), and may therefore have limited utility elsewhere.

 The bot also has a small, but growing number of ["responsive functions"](https://github.com/pmonks/futbot/milestone/2?closed=1) - command messages that it will respond to in any channels it has been added to.